zoran-cuckovic/QGIS-terrain-shading/README.md

 The algorithm for relief shading is available in the official QGIS plugin repository and can be installed as usual (In QGIS go to Plugins -> Manage and install … ).
 Be sure to enable experimental plugins.

-The tool will be available in the top level of the QGIS toolbox as a separate provider.
+The tool will be available in the top level of the QGIS processing toolbox as a separate provider.

 If the standard installation does not work, the plugin can be downloaded for the repository (above) and installed manually:
 First you need to locate your QGIS plugins folder.
 On Windows it would be ‘C:\users\username\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins’ (or just do a file search for ‘QGIS3’ …)